 My interest in family trees was awakened many years ago, probably as a result of the consciousness of roots in our family.
 My grandfather Mordechai Salomon was the grandson of Yoel Moshe Salomon, and like some of my relatives I used to draw family trees and trace my past.
-In 1987, in the course of my work at SHAAM - Information Systems, the need arose to provide users of the service with information on the family trees of the entire population of Israel, for tax purposes.
-This was a challenge unlike the single-family tree I had dealt with hitherto: here were millions of people, and I needed to think and plan how best to build a family tree on such a scale.
-The lecture that follows will describe the structure of the national family tree, the way it was planned and built, and also the services obtainable from it.
+About a year ago, Dr. Simcha Mandelbaum, as a member of the family, asked me to verify data for the book he was writing: "Ten Generations in Israel".
+In talking to him I realized that there was a problem in creating an index for the book and I was glad to offer my experience and expertise to create a computerized index for it.
+In 1987, in the course of my work at Shaam - information Systems, the need arose to provide users of the service with information on the family trees of the entire population of Israel, for tax purposes.
+This was a challenge unlike the single- family tree I had dealt with hitherto: here were millions of people, and I needed to think and plan how best to build a family tree on such a scale.
+The article that follows will describe the structure of the national family tree, the way it was planned and built, and also the services obtainable from it.